 - Participants should be in reasonable physical condition with the ability to walk unassisted on logging roads.
 Interested parties with more limiting physical challenges are encouraged to consider if this kind of trip is right for them.
 If in doubt, this is something that can be discussed during the registration process.

-- No drugs or alcohol is allowed on these expeditions.
+- No drugs or alcohol will be allowed on these expeditions.
 This is a federal requirement made by the forest service under the permit I was granted.
 I am not willing to lose my permits so you can get buzzed.
 Please respect this rule.

 - All Federal, State, County, and Municipal Laws and Ordinances will be followed while on National Forest lands.
 For a complete list of laws set by the Department of Agriculture, click this link.